astronomer/docs/astro/dags-overview.md

 ## Airflow alerts

 Astro supports a set of alerting features that in many cases replace Apache Airflow SLAs or failure notification.
 There are some circumstances where Astronomer recommends configuring Astro alerts instead of Airflow SLAs or failure notifications because it can simplify your DAG code and make it easier to manage alerts across multiple DAGs.
-See [When to use Airflow or Astro alerts for your pipelines on Astro](best-practices/airflow-vs-astro-alerts.md).
+See [When to use Apache Airflow® or Astro alerts for your pipelines on Astro](best-practices/airflow-vs-astro-alerts.md).

 ## Astro open source packages